 Keep in mind that you must submit your request for the cash within the same calendar year—not the same academic year—as you make the payment.
 If the timing is off, you risk owing tax because it's considered a nonqualified withdrawal.

-If you're enrolled in a plan through a financial adviser, contact him or her when you're ready to withdraw funds.
+If you're enrolled in a plan through a financial professional, contact them when you're ready to withdraw funds.
 If you have a direct 529 plan, contact the plan administrator for withdrawals.
 Remember to build in time for processing.

 Another reason to have the distribution sent to your child is that it may be possible to wipe out any resulting tax with an American Opportunity Tax Credit or Lifetime Learning Credit, as explained below.
 Because of income limitations, you may not be eligible to claim these credits on your own return.
 Remember though, if the payments are used for a qualified higher education expense, no federal taxes are owed.